Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Application: Higgs- inflationary model

 \subsection{Illustrative phase portraits}

 The complete phase space of the Starobinsky-Higgs inflationary model \eqref{SH_action} is 4-dimensional.
 In this subsection, we present some illustrative 2-dimensional slices of phase portraits to facilitate an understanding of the phase flow.
 The first obvious 2-dimensional slices that come to mind are the two 2-dimensional invariant submanifolds $x=0=y$ and $q=0=p$ as was pointed out in subsection \ref{subsec:inv_sub_SH}.
-The phase portraits on these two 2-dimensional invariant submanifolds are shown in Fig.\ref{fig:inv_subs}.
+The phase portraits on these two 2-dimensional invariant submanifolds are shown in Fig.\ref{fig1}.

 Since they are invariant submanifolds, the respective phase portraits show actual phase trajectories and not just their projections.
-From Fig.\ref{fig1} (left panel)it is clear that \emph{on} the invariant submanifold $x=0=y$, the line $p=0$ behaves as an attractor, and the trajectories approach it along the direction parallel to the line $p=-q$.
+From Fig.\ref{fig1} (left panel), it is clear that \emph{on} the invariant submanifold $x=0=y$, the line $p=0$ behaves as an attractor, and the trajectories approach it along the direction parallel to the line $p=-q$.
 This is consistent with the corresponding eigenvalue $-1$ and its corresponding eigenvector; see Table \ref{tab:SH_finite_fp}.

-The line of fixed points $\mathcal{L}$ intersects the invariant submanifold $q=0=p$ at the point $(x=0,y=0)$, which is shown as the red dot in Fig.\ref{fig1} (right panel), which also shows the existence of a heteroclinic trajectory from $\mathcal{L}$ to $\mathcal{P}$.
+The line of fixed points $\mathcal{L}$ intersects the invariant submanifold $q=0=p$ at the point $(x=0,y=0)$, which is shown as the red dot in Fig.\ref{fig1} (right panel).
+Since $q=p=0$ is an actual invariant submanifold, the portrait on the right panel of Fig.\ref{fig1} shows actual trajectories.
+The existence of a heteroclinic trajectory from $\mathcal{L}$ to $\mathcal{P}$ can be clearly seen from the right panel.
 However, this may not be the only heteroclinic trajectory connecting $\mathcal{L}$ to $\mathcal{P}$, since $\mathcal{L}$ is actually a line of fixed points.
 As can be seen from Table \ref{tab:SH_finite_fp}, the fixed point $\mathcal{P}$ is non-hyperbolic and has an associated center manifold which is tangent to the line $y=2-\frac{\kappa^2}{6\alpha}x$ at $\mathcal{P}$.
 The latter line is indicated in Fig.\ref{fig1}, right panel.

 One can notice that the line of fixed points $\mathcal{L}$ and the isolated fixed point $\mathcal{P}$ both lie on the 2-dimensional slice $x=0=p$ (which is \emph{not} an invariant submanifold).
 This particular slice is shown in Fig.\ref{fig2} (left panel), where $\mathcal{L}$ and $\mathcal{P}$ are also shown.
+To further visualize the behavior of the trajectories, we have also shown the projected phase portraits on two nearby slices $x=0,\,p=-0.1$ and $x=0,\,p=0.1$ in Fig. \ref{fig2}, middle and right panels, respectively.